cctansh/FED-Assignment2/README.md

 Star Jewelry Inc. brings the allure and beauty of fine jewelry directly to the consumer in an interactive and engaging online experience.
 Our mission is to provide an unparalleled shopping experience that offers personalized, high-quality jewelry for every occasion.
 We believe that purchasing jewelry should be as memorable as the moments they signify.

 Our platform is designed not just to sell jewelry but to create a community of jewelry lovers who appreciate the excitement of discovery and the joy of rewards.
-Through innovative features like our monthly leaderboard, a style quiz for personalized recommendations, and a reward wheel for different spending levels, we ensure a delightful and engaging experience for every customer.
+Through innovative features like our monthly leaderboard, a quiz to find out more about us and our products, and a reward wheel for different spending levels, we ensure a delightful and engaging experience for every customer.

 ## Design Process